DevSolanaB/Raydium-Launchlad-Bump-Volume-BOT/readme.md

 ![Bump Command Example](https://disboard.org/images/bot-command-image-bump.png)

-# 🚀 Pump.Fun Bump Bot: Automate Your Trading on Pump.fun & Raydium! 🚀
+# 🚀 Raydium Bump Bot: Automate Your Trading on Raydium & Raydium! 🚀

 Free to use bump bot for your pump fun tokens.

-This bot buy and sell automatically on pump.fun and raydium
+This bot buy and sell automatically on Raydium and raydium

-it can be used to be displayed on the main page of pump.fun
+it can be used to be displayed on the main page of Raydium
 # 📺 How to Start

 1.Go to https://Replit.com